Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

 The magnetic field in the unshocked wind region is computed assuming that a fraction $\xi_{B}$ of the wind kinetic luminosity is converted into magnetic energy flux:

 while in the shocked wind region the magnetic field is assumed to be uniform and stronger by a factor $\sqrt{11}$ due to compression at the WTS of a randomly oriented magnetic field.
 Benchmark values for $\xi_\mathrm{CR}$, $\xi_\mathrm{B}$, $L_\mathrm{coh}$ and $\sigma$ assumed in this work are listed in Table~\ref{tab:default}, unless differently specified.
-Typical values of $B$ obtained in the shocked wind region are $\approx (2-16)\, \mu$G for wind luminosity in the range $\sim 10^{34}-10^{38}$\,erg\,s$^{-1}$.
+Typical values of $B$ obtained in the shocked wind region are $\approx (1-12)\, \mu$G for wind luminosity in the range $\sim 10^{34}-10^{38}$\,erg\,s$^{-1}$.
 Interestingly, Eq.~\eqref{eq:B_r} allows us to write the Alfv\'en Mach number in a compact form as $M_A = \sqrt{2/\xi_B}$.
-For the adopted benchmark value of $\xi_B = 0.1$ we have $M_A=4.5$, independent of the wind luminosity.
-Such a value is in general smaller than the typical Mach number of SCs, which is, instead, around 10.
+For the adopted benchmark value of $\xi_B = 0.05$ we have $M_A=6.3$, independent of the wind luminosity.
+Assuming equipartition between thermal and magnetic energy, the sonic Mach number has the same value.

-As a final remark, we note that the stationary solution assumed here requires that the acceleration time to achieve the maximum energy should be smaller than the elapsed time between two SN explosions.
+Lastly, the stationary solution assumed here requires that the acceleration time to achieve the maximum energy should be smaller than the elapsed time between two SN explosions.
 Estimating the acceleration time for plane parallel shocks as $t_{\rm acc} \simeq 8 D_1(p)/u_1^2$, together with Eq.\eqref{eq:pmax1} we obtain:

 which is a factor of a few smaller than the average time occurring between two subsequent SN explosions.
 This assumption hence applies in general, whilst for individual SCs this stationary solution may not always be established between every SN explosion.